 By: Weldon Cannon - Euless Historical Preservation Committee - February 2009

 Albert (Pete) Krause, a pilot for Braniff Airways, and his wife Pat moved to Euless in 1963.
 He was encouraged to run for mayor in 1968 by neighbors who were looking for someone who might address a water pressure issue in the Oak Lane area.
-He won the election and served as mayor until 1975.
+He won the election and served as Mayor until 1975.
 During his tenure, he served on the first DFW Airport Board, a youth program was started, a library was built and a water tower was added on North Main Street.
-He is now retired and spends summers in Lake Ontario New York and winters in Euless.
+When he retired and he spent summers in Lake Ontario, New York and winters in Euless.
+Krause passed away on Aug.
+19, 2018.

 By: Albert Krause - Euless Historical Preservation Committee - February 2009